 Books to Learn Korean

 There is so much culture embedded into the Korean language that it’s hard to learn one without the other!

 The great thing about learning Korean is that it’s really simple to learn the alphabet (Hangul).
 Most people can learn the Korean Alphabet in about 1 hour.
 After that, it’s up to you how far you want to take it.
 Grab your favorite Korean language textbook, and have fun with it.
 Or, you can give it as a gift to your friends who are also Korean learners.

 Where to buy in Korea: Kyobo bookstore (교보문고 | gyobomungo).

 Our top picks: Sogang, Yeonsei, or the 90 Day Korean Inner Circle.

 Korea is always at the forefront of awesome new electronics.
 If you can imagine it, they’ve probably already invented it!
-If you’re considering picking up electronics as souvenirs on your way out of Korea, you’ll be happy to know that Korea is full of inexpensive, high-quality electronics like phones and MP3 players.
+If you’re considering picking up electronics as souvenirs on your way out of Korea, you’ll be happy to know that Korea is full of inexpensive, high-quality electronics like the phones that you see in K-dramas!